 These Crittall-style windows add instant height and drama to this extended kitchen.
 Going for an industrial New-York loft feel, this kitchen extension aims to connect the open-plan kitchen with the south-facing garden.

-As well as natural light, there are lots of other ways to make a room brighter - our kitchen island lighting ideas will tell you everything to know.
+As well as natural light, there are lots of other kitchen lighting ideas to make a room brighter.

 5. Double up on storage

-Plan your kitchen extension storage with care.
+Plan kitchen storage ideas for your extension with care.
 If you have the space, it pays to keep cupboards to a specified area rather than have them dotted all around.

 'When we approach a project, we try to pack in as much storage as is humanly possible to keep it clutter free.
 It’s about using every inch of a new extension, and that can include installing recessed storage in thick walls, using the space above doorways or underneath floorboards,' explains Paul McAneary, managing director, Paul McAneary Architects.